The Myth Of The Magical Weight Loss Food

 Well, yes and no.

-I am a firm believer that pretty much all foods can be incorporated into an effective fat loss diet, which makes it considerably easier for most guys to stick with.
+I am a firm believer that pretty much all foods can be incorporated into an effective fat loss diet, which makes it considerably easier for most people to stick with.

 That being said, choosing to eat certain kinds of foods can make losing weight easier.